Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: A family of Kazhdan groups of tame automorphisms

-In particular if $R$ is finite algebra over $\F_p$ and $p > 4 \max \{ e_i\}$ then $G_{R, n;e_1, \dots, e_n}$ has Kazhdan's property (T). \end{thm} \begin{proof} Denote $X_i =\{\tau_i(r) \, | \, r\in R \}$, each $X_i$ is a subgroup of $G$ isomorphic to the additive subgroup of $R$.
+In particular, if $R$ is finite and if $p > 4 \max \{ e_i\}$, then $G_{R,\mathbf{e}}$ has property (T). \end{thm} \begin{proof} Each $X_i$ is a subgroup of $G=G_{R,\mathbf{e}}$ isomorphic to the additive subgroup of $R$.
 For any $i, j$ with $|i-j| \geq 2$ the subgroups $X_i$ and $X_j$ commute, thus the representation angle between them is $0$.
 The subgroup $\langle X_i, X_{i+1}\rangle$ is isomorphic to $\Gamma_{e_i,R}$ by Proposition~\ref{prop:nilpotent}, thus the cosine of the representation angle is bounded above by $\sqrt{e_i/p}$ by Theorem~\ref{thm:rep-angle-improved}.
-This allows us to invoke Kassabov's result from \cite{K} recalled in Section~\ref{sec:rep-angle}.
-More precisely, we use \cite[Theorem~5.1]{K} in a similar way as in the proof of \cite[Theorem~6.1]{K}.
-This implies that the Kazhdan constant satisfies $\kappa^2 \geq \lambda_{\min}/n$, where $\lambda_{\min}$ is the smallest eigenvalues of the matrix
+This allows us to invoke Kassabov's results from \cite{K} recalled in Section~\ref{sec:rep-angle}.
+To this end, consider a unitary representation $(\pi, V)$ of $G$ that does not contain any non-zero invariant vector.
+Let $\varepsilon >0$ and $v \in V$ be a unit vector that is $(S, \varepsilon)$-invariant.
+Let $d_i$ denote the distance from $v$ to the subspace $V^{X_i}$ of $X_i$-invariant vectors.
+Since $(\pi, V)$ does not contain any non-zero $G$-invariant vector, we deduce from \cite[Theorem~5.1]{K} that